|Keywords (2 words)||Freq||Title||Desc||<H>|

-You can check for errors in your robots.txt file using Google Webmaster tools by selecting 'Robots.txt Tester' under 'Crawl'.
+You can check for errors in your robots.txt file using Google Search Console (formerly Webmaster Tools) by selecting 'Robots.txt Tester' under 'Crawl'.
 This also allows you to test individual pages to make sure that Googlebot has the appropriate access.

 Your website does not have an XML sitemap - this can be problematic.